You can make a difference by donating time or money to the shelter.

 - Donate: Please consider making a financial contribution to Carpenter’s Shelter.
 Individuals gifts are our largest source of funding, so we rely on the support of generous community members to provide our less-fortunate neighbors with life-changing services dedicated to ending and preventing homelessness.

 - Advocate: Communities change when people are concerned, informed and involved.
 Please consider spreading the word about Carpenter’s Shelter by sharing with your family, friends and community how Carpenter’s is proactively working to end homelessness.
-Like us on Facebook, follow us on Twitter, and sign up for our e-newsletter to stay up-to-date on shelter happenings!
+Like us on Facebook, follow us on Twitter and Instagram, and sign up for our e-newsletter to stay up-to-date on shelter happenings!

 Carpenter’s Shelter does not have a prescribed length of stay for residents.
 Residents are encouraged to stay until they acquire the skills and savings necessary to become independent community members.
 On average, single adults stay for 2 months and families stay for 3 months.